JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

 ```

 That's it.
 The final step is to test your API route - either through the web app or [Postman](https://www.postman.com/).
 Congrats on making it here 😁!
 I hope you've learned something new and feel somewhat more prepared for backend development.

-### Afterwords

-The tutorial serves as a high-level overview for backend development.
-If you're interested in learning more, I recommend exploring the following topics:

-1. [Cache](https://nextjs.org/docs/app/building-your-application/caching#data-cache) to reduce the overhead of making network requests,
-2. [Middlewares](https://nextjs.org/docs/app/building-your-application/routing/middleware) to build an access control layer - for example, you may want to protect certain routes from non-admin users,
-3. TBD.